Roxanemd/tripadvisor_restaurant_reviews/README.md

 scrapy crawl fr_tripadvisor -o result_fr.json
 ```

-We are calling the fr_tripadvisor.py spider and telling it to output to a file.
+We are calling the fr_tripadvisor.py spider and telling it to output to a json file.
+A csv with the reviews if also created.
 Programs opens a Firefox window to defined url.
 Each page is loaded in window while items are being parsed.
 Time to parse 1000 reviews is about a few minuts on my machine.